-LaTeX (spelled as Lay-tek) is a document markup language which is being used for making of documents in various fields, including science, maths, statistics, physics, etc.
+LaTeX (spelled as Lay-tek) is a document markup language used to make documents in various fields, including science, maths, statistics, physics, etc.

-In fact, LaTeX is one of the widely used text editors in the academia.
-It is a markup-level text editing tool that goes on to separate the word formatting from the content entry task.
+LaTeX is one of the widely used text editors in academia.
+It is a markup-level text editing tool that separates the word formatting from the content entry task.

-LaTeX text editors have become the industry standards for people who have to work with scientific papers and publishing that have lots of mathematical equations.
+LaTeX text editors have become the industry standard for working with scientific papers and publishing that have lots of mathematical equations.

 One of the main features of LaTeX Editors is that they handle mathematical equations exceptionally well.